gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

 > AGI is not around the corner.
 You may quote me, and it will definitely not save you.

-Closing: he thanked his employer Variomedia and his colleague Peter Dominicus, and pointed to his YouTube channel, [youtube.com/@The_Hynek](https://www.youtube.com/@The_Hynek), for longer-form versions of the same ideas.
+Closing: he thanked his employer Variomedia, and pointed to his YouTube channel, [youtube.com/@The_Hynek](https://www.youtube.com/@The_Hynek), for longer-form versions of the same ideas.
 Talk page:
 [hynek.me/talks/design-pressure/](https://hynek.me/talks/design-pressure/).